SILCC -- VIII: The impact of far-ultraviolet radiation on star formation and the interstellar medium: Numerical methods

 This paper extends the stellar feedback model to consider the additional FUV radiation from all formed star cluster sink particles.
 Sect.~\ref{sec:fuv} describes how the star cluster FUV luminosity is calculated.
 In any case, the FUV field from a star or star cluster, like any other radiation field, is diluted as a function of the radial distance $R$ from the source according to the standard inverse square law,

 Together with the background, the local unattenuated strength of the ISRF is

 Additionally, dust effectively absorbs the FUV light.
 Hence, the spatially varying FUV radiation field of all star clusters as well as $G_\mathrm{bg}$ must be attenuated.
 The local dust attenuation is computed in every grid cell using the \textsc{TreeRay/OpticalDepth} module \citep{Wunsch2018}.
 From each cell in the computational domain, the distance over which the local attenuation, i.e. the visual extinction $A_\mathrm{V, 3D}$, is computed is limited to $d = 50\,\mathrm{pc}$, which is the typical distance between massive stars in the solar neighbourhood.
+We justify the choice of $d$ in Sect. \ref{sec:theory} and Appendix \ref{App:distance}.
 For the effective strength of the local dust-attenuated \citep{Dishoeck1988} ISRF, we use

 with the 3D-averaged $A_\mathrm{V, 3D}$ provided by \textsc{TreeRay/OpticalDepth}.
 This is an approximation of the direct line-of-sight visual extinction between a gas cell and the FUV emitting cluster, which we make due to computational memory considerations.
 The resulting effective local FUV field, $G_\mathrm{eff}$, is variable in space and time.